Last Updated on October 5, 2022

 This small museum, also just a short walk from the sands of SoBe, explores the connections between its historical collections and contemporary art.

 The Bass Museum has a good collection, which while not as extensive as many other museums, does include some wonderful pieces from the 15th-17th centuries including European paintings, textiles and sculpture containing some Renaissance pieces, and beautiful 16th-century Flemish tapestries.
 Its special exhibitions are usually quite interesting, as well.

 Miami Beach, FL 33139

 Miami Beyond the Beach – See The Venetian Pool

 Another unexpected treasures in Miami beyond the beach is the Venetian Pool in Coral Gables, a more staid community than raucous South Beach.
 If you don’t have a car don’t fret since it’s on the tour itinerary of the popular hop-on hop-off buses that wind their way through greater Miami.

-It’s an incredible place that melds the fantasies of Venice and Florida and has been labeled by one popular guidebook as “the most beautiful swimming pool in the world.”
-It’s also the only public pool in the U.S. listed on the National Register of Historic Places.
+It’s also an incredible place that melds the fantasies of Venice and Florida.
+One popular guidebook calls it “the most beautiful swimming pool in the world.”
+It’s also the only public pool in the U.S. on the National Register of Historic Places.

 2701 De Soto Boulevard